 Related links are a great way to show authority, it shows you’ve written other content on the same topic that may also be helpful for your readers.

-For example, on this post I can link to my popular post with tips for blogging for your coaching business.
+For example, on this post I can link to my popular post with tips for driving traffic to your blog.

 2- Add links to related topics by other people you trust